stuyam/hotwire_native_version_gate/README.md

 bundle add hotwire_native_version_gate
 ```

 Step 3: Include the concern in your ApplicationController.
-You can also include it in it's own concern if you for example have a lot of features and don't want to crowd your ApplicaitonController:
+Note: If you have a lot of features defined, it might be a good idea to include it in it's own concern as not to crowd your ApplicaitonController:
 ```ruby
 class ApplicationController < ActionController::Base
   include HotwireNativeVersionGate::Concern